bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ### Vertical Scalability

-Means that the size of the instance is increased.
+This means that the size of the instance is increased.

 * Vertical scalability is very common for non-distributed systems, such as a database.
 * RDS and Elasticache are services that can scale vertically.